areknow/studio-bc/README.md

 This project serves as a an Angular frontend for Boris Crowther's art gallery.
 There is also a full feature administration panel with media storage through Firebase with Google Authentication.

-Learn more about Boris and his work at http://boriscrowther.com.
+Learn more about Boris and his work on his [portfolio site](http://boriscrowther.com).

 ![Homepage](https://imgur.com/pj6LBSb.png)